We found the best early Black Friday deals at Amazon | CNN Underscored

 The Kindle Paperwhite boasts a lightweight, waterproof design and a glare-free screen with adjustable warmth to reduce strain on your eyes.
 Grab the budget-friendly Paperwhite or our top pick, the Oasis, at a nice discount right now.

-The new 5th Gen Echo Dot maintains the useful features and affordability of previous models, plus upgrades like better audio quality, temperature sensors and Wi-Fi extending capabilities.
-Right now you can score discounts on the Dot, plus the super-cute kids edition and bundles.
+The new fifth-gen Echo Dot maintains the useful features and affordability of previous models, plus upgrades like better audio quality, temperature sensors and Wi-Fi extending capabilities.
+Right now you can score discounts on the Dot, plus the super-cute Kids Edition and bundles.

 Keep an eye on your property with these HD cameras.
 Wireless and weatherproof, these bundles are reliable and customizable for anywhere.